April 9, 2021

 You become more emotionally intelligent when you are able to name your feelings.
 But we’re taught not to feel at work.
 So, most of those feelings, especially in a work context, are usually stuffed down and saved for later (when it’s safe to let them out).
 We’ve all seen this play out.
 There’s either a volcanic-like eruption where everything comes up and out — that’s no bueno.
 Or even worse, the feelings stay stuffed down.
 They act like a low-level virus or a cancer that slowly robs us of our health, joy, vitality, and vibrancy.
 You will never reach the levels of success you dream of in either of these scenarios.
 Well you might, but you probably won’t enjoy it.

 Think about a recent time when you were going about your work day and a deep, overwhelming feeling surfaced.
 The feeling of anger, frustration, fear, or joy.
 What were you doing?
 Right in that moment, what were you doing?
 And what was the feeling that came up for you?
 Can you name it?
-If you’re having a hard time naming the feeling that you felt, I’d like for you to tune into our podcast where we’ll be sharing more about this topic.
+If you’re having a hard time naming the feeling that you felt, there may be an opportunity to increase your emotional intelligence.

-A successful powerful woman is made only more powerful when she is in touch with her feelings, owns them, and can communicate them (and in turn, effectively deal with others and their feelings as well).
+A successful, powerful leader is made only more powerful when they are in touch with their feelings, owns them, and can communicate them (and in turn, effectively deal with others and their feelings as well).

 Reflecting on our Emotional Intelligence